anthony-cervantes/anthony-cervantes/README.md

 ---------
 **Strategic Enterprise Architect, Rackspace** (2007 - Present)

-* Position: Strategic Enterprise Architect
+Position: Strategic Enterprise Architect
-* Responsibilities:
+Responsibilities:

+* Oversee the overall Architecture direction for the Automation Pillar at Rackspace
+* Design and provide input into the des

 * Position: Software Developer IV
 * Responsibilities: